March 2025

 Something slightly different for you here!
 This is a part of the 'Lawgivers in Political Imaginations' series by Professor Melissa Lane at Gresham College.

+How have lawgivers featured in modern revolutions?
+This lecture considers key moments in revolutions, including seventeenth-century Britain, eighteenth-century France and (what would become) the United States, and twentieth-century Iran.
 The appeal to lawgivers (including ancient ones from many cultures) in revolutionary visions and in consolidating new constitutions is a striking feature of modern politics.

 Find out more on their event details page (external site).